 The case will be prepared for proceedings if all the following criteria is met:

-- joint working cases with the Department of Work & Pensions where it is their intention to prosecute.
+- joint working cases with the Department for Work and Pensions where it is their intention to prosecute

-- joint working cases where the Department of Work & Pensions have rejected the investigation, but for Housing & Council Tax Benefit the proceedings will continue as our prosecution policy criteria are still met.
+- joint working cases where the Department for Work and Pensions have rejected the investigation, but for Housing and Council Tax Benefit the proceedings will continue as our prosecution policy criteria are still met.

 The case will be prepared for proceedings if the following criteria is met:

-- in joint cases with the Department of Work & Pensions where it is their intention is to prosecute.
+- in joint cases with the Department for Work and Pensions where it is their intention is to prosecute

 - where forged or fraudulent documents have been produced.